harshita1362/Number_Theory_and_Cryptography_Practicals/README.md

 This repository contains practical implementations and experiments related to 🌐 Network Security, 🔢 Number Theory, and 🔒 Cryptography.

+🎯 Objective

+To gain hands-on experience with network reconnaissance, packet analysis, number-theoretic algorithms, and fundamental cryptographic techniques used in cybersecurity.

 🧪 Practicals Covered

 1. Introduction to Nmap